jamesjsewell/mongodb_setup/README.md

 #### npm run dev ####
 * ^starts the dev server

-you'll need to create a db_admin.js file in the main directory and add module.exports = {
+you'll need to create a db_admin.js file in the 'backend' directory and add module.exports = {
   admin_password: 'your mongodb cluster password '
 }